It might make the whole world change

 How other people treat us based on how we look, how we evaluate ourselves based on what our bodies can do, and how we choose to change our appearance to express individuality or belonging to a group - these are just a few examples of how our bodily experiences interact with who we are.

-This module invites young people to reflect on different aspects of their identity and explore the role their body plays in how they see themselves and how they express themselves to the outside world.
+This module invites young people to reflect on different aspects of their identity and explore the role their body plays in how they see and express themselves.

 MODULE VIII

 Bodies are our universal tool which can also provide creative forms of participation.
-Sometimes bodies are used to set or erase boundaries between us and them.
-Sometimes the very presence of particular bodies can be a form of resistance against the political power or social expectations.
+Sometimes bodies are used to set or erase boundaries.
+Sometimes the very presence of particular bodies can be a form of resistance.

-This module aims to develop an understanding how changing body practices can help us to reach a bigger institutional or social transformation.
-It introduces how body expression can pass political messages, and invites young people to explore their personal needs and opportunities to become activists.
+This module explores how changing body practices can help to reach a bigger institutional or social transformation.
+It introduces how body expression passes political messages, and invites young people to become more active citizens.